 8. Top Ten Companies with Best Work-Life Balance

-We agree working in the corporate world becomes a living hell for many people.
-Some companies just don’t treat their employees well and it affects employee’s personal life and well-being.
+We agree that working in the corporate world becomes a living hell for many people.
+Some companies just don’t treat their employees well, and it affects employee’s personal life and well-being.
 Working some extra hours isn’t a big thing until it becomes a daily routine.

 8.1.
 Google

-- Overtime Rules: Google is a company that provides its employees best overtime pay and follows overtime rules by labour standards.
+- Overtime Rules: Google is a company that provides its employees with the best overtime pay and follows overtime rules by labor standards.
+However, there have been instances of the company failing to pay employees for overtime and then facing lawsuits.

-- Notice Period: Employers of Google are often required to work overtime with sufficient notice according to regulations.
+- Notice Period: Google employees are often required to work overtime with sufficient notice according to regulations.

 8.2.
 Microsoft

-- Overtime Entitlements: Microsoft keeps the surety that employees are legally entitled to pay as per the right employment standards.
+- Overtime Entitlements: Microsoft ensures that employees are legally entitled to pay as per the right employment standards.

 - Employment Rights: Microsoft has respect for every employee according to the employment law and rights.
 Which includes fair compensation for overtime hours.